 - Shop the market

 The Napa Farmers’ Market is the county’s largest and regularly boasts more than 100 vendors, artisans, and purveyors.
+The Napa Farmers Market was voted the #1 for the second year in a row in America’s Farmers Market Celebration!
 On Saturdays, it’s also one of the very few markets in the region that operates year-round.
 The market is held in the City of Napa parking lot at 1100 West Street, two blocks from the Oxbow.
 Our advice: Go before 9 a.m. to score popular treats such as English Muffins from Model Bakery.

 - Explore ‘Cowville’